matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/hello-world.md

 - ERC20 tokens on zkSync are required for the testnet paymaster.
 We recommend using [the faucet from the zkSync portal](https://goerli.portal.zksync.io/faucet).
 - You know [how to get your private key from your MetaMask wallet](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key).

-::: hint Local zkSync Testing with zksync-cli
+::: tip Local zkSync Testing with zksync-cli
 Skip the hustle for test ETH by using `zksync-cli` for local testing.
 Simply execute `npx zksync-cli dev start` to initialize a local zkSync development environment, which includes local Ethereum and zkSync nodes.
 This method allows you to test contracts without requesting external testnet funds.
 Explore more in the [zksync-cli documentation](../../tools/zksync-cli/README.md).
 :::